saona-raimundo/preexplorer/README.md

 # Q & A

-1. Why do the structs not implement Eq traits?
-   Because we use f64
-2. Why do the structs not implement PartialOrd traits?
-   Because we use HashMap
-3. Why do we not have two Configurations?
-SaveConfiguration and PlotConfiguration?
-   To make life simpler for those outside the crate
 4. Why processes must be the same structs to be compared?
    Because of Rust explicit typing: comparisons need to save an explicit type.
 5. Are there n-dimensional variants?